 You make a user account when you first install Windows 10 on your system.
-And by default that account is treated as an administrator account and also is the main account of your system.
-But there is one thing you are unaware of, Windows 10 automatically creates two accounts by itself and here also by default both are kept inactive.
+And by default, that account is treated as an administrator account and also is the main account of your system.
+But there is one thing you are unaware of, Windows 10 automatically creates two accounts by itself, and here also by default both are kept inactive.
 Among the two accounts, one is the Guest Account and the second one is Administrator Account.
-With the Guest Account, you cannot install any hardware or software or either you can do any system modifications.
+With the Guest Account, you cannot install any hardware or software, or either you can do any system modifications.
 The Administrator Account which is also not active by default can be enabled only in case of troubleshooting or administrative matters.

 There is a small difference between the users Administrator Account and build–in Administrator Account.
 The users Administrator Account faces the prompting of UAC (User Account Control) while the build–in one does not.
-And the users Administrator Account is an unelevated one whereas the build–in is the elevated one.
+And the users Administrator Account is an unelevated one whereas the built–in is the elevated one.

 Now let’s dive into the Windows 10 tips.